The New Zealand Great Walk Adventure

 Day walk on the Kepler Track

-This morning we’ll return to the mainland and head for Fiordland National Park and our third Great Walk, the Kepler Track.
+This morning we’ll travel south tracing the shores of Lake Wakatipu and through the open plains and tussocks of the Southern high country to reach Fiordland National Park and our third Great Walk, the Kepler Track.

 We’ll be met at the helipad by our local Fiordland guide before taking a spectacular flight over the hidden lakes and beech forest of Mt Luxmore and touching down in the alpine area of Luxmore Hut.
 Panoramic views of the Te Anau basin and the mountains of Fiordland will greet us and our local nature guide will teach you about the unique flora, fauna and history of this remote area.

 This afternoon we’ll walk through beautiful beach forest and alongside towering limestone rock formations as we descend down to Brod Bay, the pick-up point for our cruise back to Te Anau, our resting place tonight.